List of Donkey Kong characters: Kiddy Kong

 Kiddy Kong is also playable in Donkey Kong Land III, where he joins Dixie in her quest to prove herself worthy by finding the fabled Lost World before DK, Diddy, and the Kremlings.
 He does not appear in Donkey Kong 64, but is mentioned in the manual as being the baby brother of Chunky Kong.
 He appeared as a racer in the trailer for the cancelled Donkey Kong Racing.
-He has yet to make a playable appearance in any new original games since.
+He has not made any physical appearances in games not developed by Rare, the other two being Chunky Kong and Swanky Kong.
 In Super Smash Bros.
-Ultimate, he appears as part of Dixie Kong's upgraded collectible "spirit".
+Ultimate, he appears as part of Dixie Kong's upgraded collectible "Spirit".